hhvm/user-documentation/guides/hack/24-XHP/06-guidelines.md

 :xhp::$ENABLE_VALIDATION=false
 ```

-## Use Contexts To Access Higher Level Information
+## Use Contexts to Access Higher Level Information

 If you have a parent object, and you want to give information to some object further down the UI tree (e.g., <ul> to <li>), you can set a context for those lower objects and the lower objects can retrieve them.
 You use `setContext()` and `getContext()`